-12 All water fittings and appliances installed must be compliant with Table 2.2 'fittings approach' as outlined within Part G of the Building Regulations.
+&lt;sup>14 All water fittings and appliances installed must be compliant with Table 2.2 'fittings approach' as outlined within Part G of the Building Regulations.

-13 Water neutral development is development which does not increase the rate of water abstraction for drinking water supplies above existing levels.
+&lt;sup>15 Water neutral development is development which does not increase the rate of water abstraction for drinking water supplies above existing levels.
 For every new development, water demand should first be minimised and then any remaining water demand offset, so that the total demand on the public water supply is the same after development as it was before.

-will be diverted away from landfill14.
+The demolition of an existing building should be accompanied by a full justification for demolition and demonstrate how 95% of all construction waste will be diverted away from landfill.
 For non-listed buildings, demolition will only be acceptable where: